AJMansfield/Intelligence-Core-Public/kttu02.5.md

 Given that this was a daily occurrence though, you'd just gotten used to it and did your best to ignore her.

-Jerry for his part doesn't even seem to care when he's around for it, but he also isn't in the habit of walking across a public hallway buck naked, and usually makes at least an effort at modesty.
+Jerry for his part doesn't even seem to care when he's around for it, but he also isn't in the habit of walking across a public hallway fully naked, and usually makes at least an effort at modesty.

 Dammit, you really need more space, and some privacy would certainly be nice, too.